jimbucktoo/reactor/README.md

 # reactor

-reactor is a React application created in JSX to help me learn the fundamentals of the React library.
+reactor is a React application created in Javascript to help me learn the fundamentals of the React library.

 ## Technologies